 Determining routes

-Before we return something for specific routes, let's see how to return something with a call object.
+Before we return something for specific routes, let's see how to return simple content using the call object.

 The easiest option is to use the respondText function.
-In addition to the text that will be returned in the body of the response, the contentType and status parameters can also be specified — which are, in fact, directly related to the HTTP protocol.
+In addition to the text that will be returned in the body of the response, you can specify contentType and status parameters — which are, in fact, directly related to the HTTP protocol.
 We will discuss these parameters in more detail in further topics!

-To see the response's information in Google Chrome, right-click on the page and choose View Page Source.
-After clicking on the Network tab, refresh the page.
-Done!
+To see the response details in Google Chrome, right-click on the page and choose Inspect, then navigate to the Network tab and refresh the page.
 Your browser intercept your network activity and now you see the info about the HTTP request.

-Also, we can test the requests in Intellij IDEA Ultimate Edition.
-Let's try to create a special file for writing requests:
+Also, we can test the requests in IntelliJ IDEA Ultimate Edition.
+We can create a file with a .http extension to write our requests:

-Let's write the following query and click on the green button:
+Write the following query and click on the green "Run" button (make sure your server is running):

-In the console we will see a response with additional HTTP response information:
+In the console you will see a response along with additional HTTP response headers:

-Let's try to make our server be able to handle two paths:
+Let's try to make our server handle two different paths:

 fun Application.configureRouting() {